 14. Essential Oils – It’s easy to get started with a few essential oils.
 Four Thieves is a popular choice for fighting off illnesses.
 Depending on personal needs, Muscle Relief, Anxiety Ease, or Breathe Easier might be good choices.
 Lavender and Tea Tree are also popular first choices.
 (I used Young Living oils for years and recommend them.
 However, I’ve recently discovered Edens Garden and they are excellent with lower prices.)
 Add to a selection of oils a diffuser for the car, and you have an awesome gift, even if it’s just for yourself!
 Survival Mom’s family used this one on their road trip around Iceland.

 15. QuikClot – It’s small, unlikely to ever be needed, but if it is, it could save a life.
 Isn’t that worth under $20 and a little space in the glove compartment?

 Camping and Outdoors

-16. 2 Pack Edible Wilderness and Wilderness Survival Playing Cards – It’s easy to overlook the importance of entertainment, but a good set of playing cards can be a sanity-saver in an emergency of any size, even if it’s just to distract you while you wait to be seen in an emergency room.
+16. Survival Tips Playing Cards – It’s easy to overlook the importance of entertainment, but a good set of playing cards can be a sanity-saver in an emergency of any size, even if it’s just to distract you while you wait to be seen in an emergency room.
 Having all those tips and that information just makes it that much easier to survive and thrive in a real wilderness survival situation.

 18. Pocket knife and sheath – A good pocket knife can help with cooking (sticks for food), entertainment (whittling), medicine (cauterizing – OK, I wouldn’t really recommend that), and all kinds of things.
 Fixed blades come with sheathes.
 Pocket knives don’t, but you still need one.
 It makes it easier and safer to carry one.